markosluga/Dyn-route53/README.md

 This set of scripts helps change an IP from your localhost dynamically

+Please change:

+* The zone ID YOURZONEIDGOESHERE in update-route53.sh
-Please change the domain ID and the record you are trying to modify
+* The record you are trying to modify